Adrianordp/digital_twin_backend/README.md

    ✅ Done!
 Comprehensive unit tests for SimulationManager, including model registration.

 5. **Frontend/Client Integration**
-   ✅ Next: Document/test the new endpoints with a client or frontend.
+   ✅ Done!
+Endpoints are documented and tested with a Jupyter notebook and example curl commands.

 6. **Session Management Improvements**
    ✅ Session expiration, cleanup, and persistence (in-memory or Redis) supported.